-The personal information that we may collect about you comes from the following sources:
+The personal information that we may collect about you (such as, for example, your name, contact information and financial and transaction-related information) comes from the following sources:

 - Information received from you, such as on applications or other forms. - Information about your transactions with us, our affiliates and nonaffiliated third parties; and - Information we may receive about you from other sources, such as your broker.